mekowalski/todo-mvc/NOTES.md

   1   bananas     2
   2   apples      2

-  -Make items a List real
+[x]Make items a List real
-  -Need and Item table: associated with a List -#create for and item in a List: what is the HTTP URL method
+[x]Need and Item table: associated with a List []#create for and item in a List: what is the HTTP URL method -the form is present in the list show page
+-what URL does this imply?

+POST /items #=> doesn't describe which list we are adding an item to An Item doesn't exist in app outside of context of the List it belongs to -Nested Resources : /lists/:id/items (Items are nested within this List, in terms of URL)

 Believe there are 5 total TodoMVC stages to complete